I can hear your thoughts. Why would you want to read books that will make you cry? The thing is, it takes special kinds

 A beautiful and distinguished family.
 A private island.
 A brilliant, damaged girl; a passionate, political boy.
 A group of four friends—the Liars—whose friendship turns destructive.
 A revolution.
 An accident.
 A secret.
 Lies upon lies.
 True love.
 The truth.

 You will have to settle for a vague description of this book because I don’t dare risk spoiling it for you.
 As the protagonist Cadence slowly starts regaining her memory and all the details of what happened start becoming clear, half the fun is in trying to figure out what is going on.
 I really enjoyed trying to piece the mystery of this book together.
 All I can say is that at some point, this book will make you cry.
 But that is all the spoiler you will get from me.
 Read more →

 The monster in Conor’s backyard is not the one he’s been expecting — the one from the nightmare he’s had every night since his mother started her treatments.
 This monster is ancient.
 And wild.
 And it wants something from Conor.
 Something terrible and dangerous.
 It wants the truth.

-This is the only book on this list that I read specifically for this post.
+This is the only book on this list of touching books that will make you cry that I read specifically for this post.
 Which made me wonder, if I know I’m supposed to cry, would that prevent me from crying?
 Since Conor’s mom is sick, I assumed she would probably die in some tear-invoking way.
 I won’t tell you if his mother dies or not, but her illness was not what brought me to tears.
 The part that touched me deepest was Conor’s feelings of invisibility.
 His desperate need to be seen.
 If you haven’t read it, please add it to your to-read list.

 Despite the tumor-shrinking medical miracle that has bought her a few years, Hazel has never been anything but terminal, her final chapter inscribed upon diagnosis.
 But when a gorgeous plot twist named Augustus Waters suddenly appears at Cancer Kid Support Group, Hazel’s story is about to be completely rewritten.